NEW MOON IN CANCER

 What’s even more fascinating is the parallels between this and the third alchemical phase of rubeus, or the reddening, which is often depicted as the phoenix – the firey symbol of spiritual resurrection (fire is the element of spirit in hermetic cosmology) – the inner, Christic sun, or Divine Child, born from the union of material and spiritual, who is also referred to as the red-winged lion (as symbolised by the Strength card in the tarot).

 Continuing this theme, I find it interesting that the rubeus phase is often referred to as the ‘red servant’ – the masculine energy that has learned the true meaning of leadership, which is to serve others.
-Thus, the masculine king’s wound is healed by the question of the ‘foolish youth’ to reverse the question from ‘Who does the Grail serve’ to ‘Who serves the Grail?’.
-In other words, the masculine energy has also ‘levelled up’ and become less self-centred, and more service-oriented, like the knights in those old chivalric romances about courtly love.
-Thus, the male protects the female, and the female protects her young.
+Thus, the masculine Grail King’s wound is healed by innocent question of the ‘foolish youth’ which reverses the usual question from ‘Who does the Grail serve’ to ‘Who serves the Grail?’.
+In other words, the masculine energy has ‘levelled up’ and become less self-centred, and more service-oriented, like the knights in those old chivalric romances about courtly love.
+Thus, in the I Ching, the male protects the female, and the female protects her young.
 Everything has a place and a function.
 (More on this below in the Lunar Face).

 Of course, in alchemy and many esoteric eastern traditions, this process is usually not about a literal marriage between a man and a woman, as it tends to be interpreted in both the tarot and chivalric traditions, but instead, a tantric union between the masculine and feminine parts of ourselves – between the spirit (sun) and the body (moon) – the coming together of Shiva and Shakti, which we looked at it in the Pink Supermoon Forecast ( and which, interestingly, featured another bird associated with alchemy, the swan).

 Fascinating stuff!
-Especially when we consider the similarities between these images of alchemical marriages, which often include a third figure, the priest (more on which below in the Lunar Face), who brings the two polar yin/yang energies together, and the tarot image of The Lovers, which has a figure that many think is the Archangel Gabriel, bringing together the two counterparts.
+Especially when we consider the similarities between these images of alchemical marriages, which often include a third figure, Hermes the go-between or priest (more on which below in the Lunar Face), who unites the two polar yin/yang energies, and the tarot image of The Lovers, which contains a figure that many think is the Archangel Gabriel, (the angel of the cup!) bringing together the two counterparts.

 There is Heaven and Earth, then there are the Myriad Beings…and then there is Man and Woman…then there is Husband and Wife…then there is Father and Son…then there is Leader and Server, then there is Above and Below.Total I Ching, Karcher, Hexagram 31